bootuz-dinamon/Allpowers-monitoring-for-Home-assistant-ESPhome-/README.md

-Allpowers monitoring for Home assistant ESPhome Charging stations Allpowers
+Monitoring for Home assistant ESPhome
+Charging stations Allpowers

 Allpowers charging stations have a built-in Bluetooth module that transmits BLE notifications with two data sets.
 By controlling them, you can get information about the battery status, input and output power.